cameronezzi/WeatherStationWidget/README.md

 #Weather Station Widget

 This is a custom ArcGIS Web App Builder (Developer Edition) widget.
 It is designed to work with a Weather Station feature service in an ArcGIS Online Web Map.
-The widget pulls and summarizes weather data pulled from a table related to the Weather Station feature service.
+The widget pulls and summarizes weather data from a table related to the Weather Station feature service.
 Below is a sample of the widgets' user interface.
 This widget was created internally as part of a project to educate students on using a microcomputer (Rasberry Pi) to pull weather data  from a weather station and push it to a REST API using python.
 Check out the full project here:

 <Change project name, add URL in brackets>
 [Project Name Here]()